 What to expect

-- Most officers work in the UK in bases and stations where security restrictions operate, but there is also the possibility of prolonged periods abroad or on board a ship.
+- You'll work in UK bases and stations where security restrictions operate, but there's also the possibility of prolonged periods abroad or on board a ship.

-- Job rotation and relocation can be expected every two to three years.
+- Expect to rotate jobs and relocate every two to three years.
 The extent of relocation, travel and family separation will depend upon the service and posting, but support services and social and recreational facilities are good.

 - The armed services are equal opportunities employers and promote multi-culturalism, equality and diversity.
-They are all members of Opportunity Now, Race for Opportunity and Stonewall.
+They are all members of Business in the Community and Stonewall.

 - All posts are equally open to men and women.
-The opportunities for women graduates in education and training are good and increasing.
-Women are not recruited into direct combat roles, but they may sometimes operate in direct support of combat units.
+Opportunities for women graduates in education and training are increasing.

 - In general, training and education officers work in offices and classrooms, but all armed forces officers are required to remain physically fit for exercises and active service in the field.

-- As an officer you are given a high level of responsibility early in your career.
-The work is challenging and varied but it may be stressful at times.
+- As an officer you'll given a high level of responsibility early in your career.
+The work is challenging and varied but can be stressful at times.

 The Army will consider overseas applications.
 For further details, please refer to Army Careers.

 All three services run a system of sponsorship so that, if you apply for a commission prior to your final year, you may be eligible for a financial bursary per year.
-Your ULO can also give you details of sponsorship.
+Your university liaison officer (ULO) can also give you details of sponsorship.

-Potential officers in the Royal Navy attend a two-day Admiralty Interview Board (AIB) at HMS Sultan in Hampshire.
+Potential officers in the Royal Navy attend a two-day admiralty interview board (AIB) at HMS Sultan in Hampshire.
 This involves a formal interview and a discussion exercise.
-Applicants are also required to undertake a number of fitness and mental agility tasks, including verbal and non-verbal reasoning skills, concentration and spatial orientation.
-Applicants are also tested on their potential leadership skills.
+You'll be required to undertake fitness and mental agility tasks, including verbal and non-verbal reasoning skills, concentration and spatial orientation, and will also be tested on your potential leadership skills.